arfai1213/AWS-SOA-C02/README.md

 ## Elasticache
 - used to significantly improve latency and throughput for read-heavy application workloads
 - improves application performance by storing critical pieces of data in memory for low-latency access
+- gets two metrics to measure the CPU utilization, `EngineCPUUtilization` and the `CPU utilization`

 ### Memcached
 - does not support multi-AZ